 (1d) In subclause (1c)(b) —

-“prescribed amount” means —
+prescribed amount means —

 (a) $250 000; or

 (b) if a greater amount is prescribed by the regulations, that greater amount.

 (2) An arbitrator shall not allow an additional sum in the exercise of a discretion under subclause (1) or (1a) unless the arbitrator considers that such a sum ought to be allowed, having regard to the social and financial circumstances and the reasonable financial needs of the worker.